• Skip to primary navigation

 January 11, 2024 By Lisa Sharp 6 Comments

 Love mid-century modern decor but don’t know where to find it?
-There are many ways to still get beautiful mid-century modern decor pieces and this post has the best places to look.
+There are many ways to still get beautiful mid-century modern decor pieces, and this post has the best places to look.

 living room with mid-century chair, art, and side table with text where to find the best mid-century modern decor for your home

-Several years ago, my husband and I purchased a home built in the 1963.
+Several years ago, my husband and I purchased a home built in 1963.
 It is all still almost all original, complete with a pink bathroom and aqua countertops in the kitchen.

 Living in a vintage home naturally translated into infusing mid-century modern style into our decor.
-As a result, I’ve discovered some fantastic places to unearth mid-century treasures, and I’m excited to share my favorite finds with you.
+As a result, I’ve discovered some fantastic places to find mid-century treasures, and I’m excited to share my favorite finds with you.

 Where You Can Buy Mid-Century Modern Decor